Frequently Asked Questions

-In the spirit of artists helping artists, this page is for all of you creatives out there who are curious about the specifics of how I manage my business and create art.
-I didn't set out to be a commercial illustrator, but that's where my career path has taken me and I feel incredibly grateful for that.
+In the spirit of artists helping artists, this page is for all of you creatives out there who are curious about the specifics of how I manage my business as a commercial illustrator and independent designer.

 Over the past few years, I have learned so much about the wild and crazy world of monetizing artwork and I'm happy to share what I know.

 What art materials, tech and programs do you use?